 Remember those optional belay gloves that I mentioned at the beginning of the article?
 They do come in handy at these competition sessions.
 Your hands get rubbed raw after two to three hours of belaying.
-Your neck also get stiff for looking up constantly.
-The belay glasses are another optional item that would assist relief the neck.
+Your neck also gets stiff for looking up constantly.
+The belay glasses are another optional item that would assist relief in the neck.

 Anyhow, I am rambling on.
 I hope you have learned a thing or two after reading this article about lead belay.
 If there are any questions or feedback, please leave them for me in the comment box below.